JulianHayward/Azure-MG-Sub-Governance-Reporting/setup.md

 For the GitHub Actiom to authenticate and connect to Azure we need to create Service Principal (Application)

-* Navigate to 'Azure Active Directory'
+In the Azure Portal navigate to 'Azure Active Directory'
 * Click on '__App registrations__'
 * Click on '__New registration__'
 * Name your application (e.g. 'AzGovViz_SC')